grokking-engineering/grokking-engineering.github.io/index.md

 style: homepage
 ---

 Grokking Engineering is a community of software engineers who aim to be 10x better.
-We work to improve CS knowledge and engineering skills and productivity through tech talks, programming challenge and so on.
+We work to improve CS knowledge, engineering skills and productivity through tech talks, programming challenge and so on.

 ## Typical activities